-A Procurement Action Plan is in place and is updated monthly and reviewed annually (please refer to Section 19).
+A Procurement Action Plan is in place and is updated monthly and reviewed annually (please refer to the plan provided at the end of this document).

-15.2.
 Savings Log

 The Service maintains a savings log, aligned with the Cabinet Office guidance, and reports regularly to WYFRS's Management Board and Finance and Resources Committee Members.

 Procurement savings are included in the efficiency and productivity plan, available on our website which is a Home Office with a requirement to publish by the 31st March each year.

-15.3.
 KPIs (Key Performance Indicators)